Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 <http://www.iis.net/learn/manage/configuring-security>

-In addition to the steps outlined in this article, it is important to note that by default, all web pages served by IIS using the HTTP protocol are unencrypted, and as such, the usernames and passwords used by SpiraPlan<sup>®</sup> to log into the application can be read by network sniffing tools.
-If you are using SpiraPlan<sup>®</sup> purely within an intranet environment, this may not be an issue.
-However, if you are externally hosting SpiraPlan<sup>®</sup> onto a publicly accessible website, we recommend installing a Secure Sockets Layer (SSL) encryption certificate, and restricting all web-traffic to the secure HTTPS protocol instead.
+In addition to the steps outlined in this article, it is important to note that by default, all web pages served by IIS using the HTTP protocol are unencrypted, and as such, the usernames and passwords used by Spira to log into the application can be read by network sniffing tools.
+If you are using Spira purely within an intranet environment, this may not be an issue.
+However, if you are externally hosting Spira onto a publicly accessible website, we recommend installing a Secure Sockets Layer (SSL) encryption certificate, and restricting all web-traffic to the secure HTTPS protocol instead.

 ## Troubleshooting
 Every time the installer attempts an operation (like an install or upgrade), it stores a log file.
 This is located at "c:\ProgramData\Inflectra\SpiraPlan".
 Each log file is labelled with the date and time of the operation.
 Please share the relevant files with the Inflectra support team if you need help troubleshooting the required operation.